-So, you freaked out, huh?
+Did you have a freak out?
 Did you swear really loud?
 Did you ugly cry?
 Did you throw angry words at the wrong person?
 And now, you look yourself in the mirror and you say – YOU ARE AN IDIOT.
 You curse yourself for overreacting and are now backlogging all of the apologies you need to submit.

 Let’s retrace the steps real quick and find out 6 reasons it’s okay to freak out every once and a while.
 (And what to do when you lose your shit.)

-What could (and most likely would) happen if you didn’t freak out
+What could happen if you didn’t freak out

 Let’s say you didn’t freak out – you did experience the same anger, the same circumstance happened to you – but you didn’t do the actual freaking out part.